Asabeneh/30-Days-Of-Python/05_Day_Lists/05_lists.md

 ## Lists

-There are four collection data types in python :
+There are four collection data types in Python :

 - List: is a collection which is ordered and changeable(modifiable).
 Allows duplicate members.
 - Tuple: is a collection which is ordered and unchangeable or unmodifiable(immutable).
 Allows duplicate members.
-- Set: is a collection which is unordered, unindexed and unmodifiable, but you can add new items.
-No duplicate members.
+- Set: is a collection which is unordered, un-indexed and unmodifiable, but we can add new items to the set.
+Duplicate members are not allowed.
 - Dictionary: is a collection which is unordered, changeable(modifiable) and indexed.
 No duplicate members.

 A list is collection of different data types which is ordered and modifiable(mutable).
-A list can be empty or it may have different data type items or items
+A list can be empty or it may have different data type items.

 ### How to Create a List

-In python we can create lists in two ways:
+In Python we can create lists in two ways:

 - Using list built-in function